PedestrianDynamics/PedestrianDynamics.github.io/content/_index.md

 Pedestrian dynamics modeling can be broken down based on the scale of
-application: strategic (which deals with route and departure choices in buildings), technical (focusing on path or exit choices in rooms), and operational (which examines interactions among pedestrians and infrastructure).
+application: strategic (which deals with route and departure choices in buildings), tactical (focusing on path or exit choices in rooms), and operational (which examines interactions among pedestrians and infrastructure).
 At the operational level, there are three primary types of models: